 Resilience and Self-Compassion in the Classroom

-14-Week Online course and curriculum training for educators with three LIVE Q & A/Practice sessions with Jamie Lynn (live-online sessions are optional and highly encouraged):
+Eight-Week online course and curriculum training for educators with two LIVE Q&A/Practice sessions with Jamie Lynn.

 Related Testimonials